Cameras

 Find Out More

-• Image Sensor Size and Type: Larger image sensors generally perform better in low-light conditions and produce higher-quality images.
+• Image Sensor Size and Type: Larger image sensors perform better in low-light conditions and produce higher-quality images.
 Different sensor types, such as CMOS or CCD, may impact image quality, noise levels, and dynamic range.

 • Lens Quality: Consider the quality and type of lens used in the camera.
 A high-quality lens can significantly impact image sharpness, clarity, and distortion correction.

-• Wide Dynamic Range (WDR): WDR technology helps to balance exposure in scenes with contrasting light conditions, preventing overexposure of bright areas and underexposure of dark areas.
+• Wide Dynamic Range (WDR): WDR technology helps to balance exposure in scenes with contrasting light conditions, preventing overexposure of bright areas and underexposure of dark places.
 This is especially useful in environments with strong backlighting or varying lighting conditions.
 Visit the AXIS Wide Dynamic Range page to learn more.

 • Frame Rate: The frame rate represents the number of frames per second that the camera can capture.
 A higher frame rate ensures smoother video playback, especially for capturing fast-moving objects or activities.